 PACIFIC NORTHWEST GROWN.
-Astragalus (Astragalus membranaceous) Cut Pieces, Certified Organic
+Astragalus (Astragalus membranaceous), Shredded, Certified Organic

 Common names: Astragalus, Bei Qi, Huang Qi, Ogi, Hwanggi, Milk Vetch

 Family: Fabacae (Legumes; Pea family)